 - have read and agreed to the conditions relating to the companion animal licence to be granted under the BC Act.

-- acknowledge that further specific conditions may be applied to a licence granted by the Office of Environment and Heritage (OEH)
+- acknowledge that further specific conditions may be applied to a licence granted by the Department of Planning, Industry and Environment

 - acknowledge that a companion animal keeper licence permits you to hold only one individual animal at any one time

-- notify OEH in writing if there is any change to your selected species
+- notify Department of Planning, Industry and Environment in writing if there is any change to your selected species

 - certify that you have not been prosecuted under the BC Act or other relevant legislation in NSW or any other state of Australia in the past 12 years.